-- 1. For unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer. - 2.
-For New Year's Day, between the hours of 6:00 A.M.
-December 31st and 9:00 P.M.
+- For any unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer. - For New Year's Day, between the hours of 6:00 a.m.
+December 31st and 9:00 a.m.
 January 2nd.
-If New Year's Day is on a Friday, Saturday, Sunday or Monday, then until 9:00 P.M. the following Tuesday. - 3.
-For Easter, between the hours of 6:00 A.M.
-Thursday and 9:00 P.M.
-Monday. - 4.
-For Memorial Day, between the hours of 6:00 A.M.
-Friday and 9:00 P.M.
-Tuesday. - 5.
-For Independence Day, between the hours of 6:00 A.M. the day before Independence Day and 9:00 P.M. the day after Independence Day. - If Independence Day is on a Friday, Saturday, Sunday or Monday, then between the hours of 6:00 A.M. the Thursday before Independence Day and 9:00 P.M. the Tuesday after Independence Day. - 6.
-For Labor Day, between the hours of 6:00 A.M.
-Friday and 9:00 P.M.
-Tuesday. - 7.
-For Thanksgiving Day, between the hours of 6:00 A.M.
-Tuesday and 9:00 P.M.
-Monday. - 8.
-For Christmas, between the hours of 6:00 A.M. the Friday before the week of Christmas Day and 9:00 P.M. the following Tuesday after the week of Christmas Day.
+If New Year's Day is on a Friday, Saturday, Sunday or Monday, then until 9:00 a.m. the following Tuesday. - For Easter, between the hours of 6:00 a.m.
+Thursday and 9:00 a.m.
+Monday. - For Memorial Day, between the hours of 6:00 a.m.
+Friday and 9:00 a.m.
+Tuesday. - For Independence Day, between the hours of 6:00 a.m. the day before Independence Day and 9:00 a.m. the day after Independence Day.

+If Independence Day is on a Friday, Saturday, Sunday or Monday, then between the hours of 6:00 a.m. the Thursday before Independence Day and 9:00 a.m. the Tuesday after Independence Day.

+- For Labor Day, between the hours of 6:00 a.m.
+Friday and 9:00 a.m.
+Tuesday. - For Thanksgiving Day, between the hours of 6:00 a.m.
+Wednesday and 9:00 a.m.
+Monday. - For Christmas, between the hours of 6:00 a.m. the Friday before the week of Christmas Day and 9:00 a.m. the following Tuesday after the week of Christmas Day.

 Holidays and holiday weekends shall include New Year's, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
-The Contractor shall schedule his work so that lane closures will not be required during these periods, unless otherwise directed by the Engineer.
+The Contractor shall schedule his work so that lane closures are not required during these periods, unless otherwise directed by the Engineer.